Itzalive/ensek-tech-test/README.md

 - **Optimized DB Access**:
   - Reads processed in chunks of 2000 to reduce DB calls.
   - 'de-duplication' logic has been implemented as part of the 'must be newer' logic.
 If the reading is distinctly newer than the previous reading we know it must not be a duplicate
-  - Account data cached per request to minimize DB hits.
+  - Account data decided not to cache between chunks.
+Although this increases DB hits, the chance of multiple readings for the same account in the same request is expected to be relatively low.
 - **Structured Logging**: Detailed, structured logs for easy debugging and monitoring in production.
-- **Transactional Middleware**: Ensures atomicity of each request.
-(Although, may want to separate processing of large files into multiple transactions in future)
+- **DB Transaction Abstraction**: Separates infrastrucure concerns from application implementation.
 - **Integration Tests**: Uses `TestHost` and in-memory SQLite database for fast, isolated testing.
 - **Layered Architecture**: Solution structure enforces internal implementations per layer, promoting encapsulation and maintainability.